Qarj/puppeteer-cucumber-example/README.md

 Update `world.js` to default to pointing to production.
 If the `TEST_ENV` environment variable is set, we'll use that instead.

-At the same time we will create a folder for screenshots and test output.
+At the same time we will create a folder for screen shots and other test output.
 ```
 // features/world.js